michaelhartmayer/scratchdog/SPEC.md

     * 6.4.
 Resource Management
         * 6.4.1.
 Preloading of audio assets to avoid playback delays
         * 6.4.2.
 Proper disposal of audio instances to prevent memory leaks
+    * 6.5 Error Handling
+        * 6.5.1.
+Errors are detected and logged so they can be picked up in e2e testing